Skip to main content

 Motivation

-The reward network consists mainly of the medial orbitofrontal cortex (COFM), the ventral striatum (SV), and the dopaminergic nuclei of the mesencephalon (NDM).
-The network of effort consists mainly of the anterior Insula (IA) and the dorsal anterior cingulate cortex (CCAD).
+The reward network consists mainly of the medial orbitofrontal cortex (mOFC), the ventral striatum (VS) and the dopaminergic nuclei in the midbrain.
+The effort network consists mainly of the anterior insula (AI) and the dorsal anterior cingulate cortex (dACC).

-Garce to functional MRI, it has been shown that the MFOC plays a primary role in assigning the value of the reward while the AI assigns the cost of effort (1).
-This information enables the calculation of the net value of the share, profits less costs, in the CCAD.
-The ventral part of the striatum (SV) activates in response to the expected reward and activates the cognitive and motor cortical regions to produce the requested effort.
+Functional MRI has shown that the mOFC plays a primary role in attributing value to a reward, while the AI attributes the cost of the effort (1).
+This information allows the net value of the action – benefits less costs – to be calculated in the dACC.
+The ventral part of the striatum (VS) is activated in response to the expected reward and activates the cognitive and motor cortical regions to produce the required effort.

-Activation of the neural circuits of motivation results in the release of several brain molecules, or “neurotransmitters.”
-The main one is dopamine, the chemical messenger of pleasure.
-This molecule makes the person more sensitive to reward and amplifies the prospect of profit or the desire to perform the task in question.
+Activation of the neural circuits for motivation results in the release of several brain molecules or ‘neuromodulators’.
+This molecule makes a person more sensitive to reward and amplifies the prospects of benefits, or the desire to perform the task in question.

-In neurological and psychiatric pathologies, motivation deficits such as apathy are common, in 40% of patients with parkinson’s disease or in 35% of cases after stroke and in the majority of depressives, for example.
-Current motivation studies assess motivation deficits using subjective questionnaires that provide no information on the underlying pathophysiological mechanisms.
+In neurological and psychiatric conditions, motivation deficits such as apathy are common: for example, in 40% of patients with Parkinson’s disease, 35% of stroke patients and the majority of patients suffering from depression.
+Motivation deficits are evaluated using subjective questionnaires that provide no information on the underlying pathophysiological mechanisms.

-At Paris Brain Institute, the “Motivation, Brain, and Behavior” team is proposing research based on computational models to identify cognitive causes, such as reduced sensitivity to reward, neuronal dysfunction such as impaired dopamine release, and finally a prediction of the effectiveness of psychostimulant therapy.
-The computational footprint could thus pave the way for more personalized medicine.
-The objective of the team is to:
+At Paris Brain Institute, the ‘Motivation, brain and behaviour’ team is proposing research based on computational models that help to identify cognitive causes, for example reduced sensitivity to reward, and neuronal dysfunction such as impaired dopamine release, in order to find more targeted treatments for motivational deficits.
+This computational approach could pave the way for more personalised medicines.
+The team’s goal is to better understand motivation disorders, to improve the treatment of symptoms that severely diminish a patient’s quality of life and autonomy.

 References